 - Bring a large pot of water to a boil, add in the potatoes whole with the skin on.
 Making sure all the potatoes are submerged.

 - Boil on medium heat till they become fork tender, remove, strain and cool down in a bath of cold water.

 - Once the potatoes have cooled down, peel them with your hands running them under cool water helps.

 - Place each potatoes into the potato ricer and drop into the pot, once all the potatoes have been riced.
 Turn up the heat to medium and add in the butter , and milk.

 - Mash with a potato masher till combined

-- Add in the shredded cheddar cheese and stir well till melted into the potatoes.
+- Add in the cream cheese and stir well till melted into the potatoes.

 - Season with salt and pepper taste.
 Enjoy!